FYI, there are a lot of Disney World acronyms you might run into during your vacation planning!

 Planning out your Magic Kingdom meals?
 Check out our “eat this, not that” breakdown of Magic Kingdom dining!

-While FastPass+ isn’t quite as intuitive as the names of the parks or Disney World itself, many guests will encounter it early in their vacation planning process.
+While Genie+ and Lightning Lanes aren’t quite as intuitive as the names of the parks or Disney World itself, many guests will encounter it early in their vacation planning process.
+When you purchase Genie+ or an Individual Attraction Selection, you reserve attraction Lightning Lanes in order to skip standby lines.

-The FP+ (or just FP without the +) acronym is short and easy to remember, especially since it comes up frequently throughout park days!
+The LL acronym is short and easy to remember, especially since it comes up frequently throughout park days!

 CM — Cast Member